 Hagebuttenkonfitüre / Confiture de cynorrhodon

 With the bowl of my homemade Buttenmost, I made a small batch of jam: Hagebuttenkonfitüre (in German) or Confiture de cynorrhodon (in French).
-I heated the purée on the stove and stirred in some sugar to taste until it sufficiently thickened, stirring almost constantly.
-Some recipes call for lemon or orange juice, vanilla or pectin, but I just kept it simple with rose hips, sugar and water.
+I heated the purée on the stove and stirred in some sugar to taste until it sufficiently thickened.
+Then, I continued stirring it almost constantly to prevent it from burning.
+Some recipes call for lemon or orange juice, vanilla or pectin.
+I just kept it simple with rose hips, sugar and water.

 My fresh jam was not canned for preservation, but instead added to a few jars for quick consumption.
 If you make it this way, it needs to be refrigerated and eaten quickly.

-If you don’t want to make your own rose hip jam, you can purchase it in Switzerland at specialty food shops.
-Supermarkets, like Coop and Migros, also carry it—although you may have to order it online if you can’t find it in your local store.
+If you don’t want to make your own rose hip jam, you may be able to find it at specialty food shops.
+Supermarkets, such as Coop and Migros, also carry it.
+Although, you may have to order it online if you can’t find it in your local store.

 For more information: